lupyuen/nuttx-star64/README.md

 # Test the Page Heap

-_In the previous section we increased the Page Heap Size from 4 MB to 16 MB.
-How do we test this?_
+_In the previous section we increased the NuttX Page Heap Size from 4 MB to 16 MB, so that NuttX Apps will have more Dynamic Memory (malloc)..._

+_How do we test this?_

 We run a loop in our `hello` app to allocate 8 KB blocks repeatedly...